Making Sentences using SER in Spanish (with audio)

 As we have seen in previous lessons, the verb to be in Spanish has two forms: SER and ESTAR.
 Both of them are irregular verbs.
-In this lesson, we will learn to conjugate SER in Spanish for all the pronouns, and more importantly, how to make sentences using SER in Spanish to talk about different situations.
-This lesson includes several nice resources for you to see the verb in use and practice too.
+In this lesson, we will learn to conjugate SER for all personal pronouns, and more importantly, how to make sentences using SER in Spanish to talk about different situations in the present tense.
+This lesson includes several nice resources for you to see the verb in use and practice activities too.

 Introductory video: The verbs SER and ESTAR in Spanish